-Let’s look into what completes an octo chef’s ultimate tool kit.
+Let’s look into what completes an Octo Chef’s ultimate tool kit.

 You can’t have a chef without a knife just like you can’t have an octopus without a beak!
-Just as knives are meant to dice and cut, an octopus’s beak – much like that of a parrot – is responsible for cutting flesh and busting open clams that are pry apart with their arms.
+Just as knives are meant to dice and cut, an octopus’s beak – much like that of a parrot – is responsible for cutting flesh and busting open clams that are pried apart with their arms.

 🐙 Fun Fact 🐙

 Octopuses have an underbite!
 When the mouth is closed, its upper beak fits inside the lower beak.